python/cpython/Doc/howto/free-threading-extensions.rst

 extensions to support free threading.

-Identifying the Free Threaded Build in C
+Identifying the Free-Threaded Build in C
 ========================================

-The CPython C API exposes the ``Py_GIL_DISABLED`` macro: in the freethreaded build it's defined to ``1``, and in the regular build it's not defined.
+The CPython C API exposes the ``Py_GIL_DISABLED`` macro: in the free-threaded build it's defined to ``1``, and in the regular build it's not defined.
 You can use it to enable code that only runs under the free-threaded build::